ionic-team/stencil-site/src/docs/testing/overview.md

 ## Running and Debugging Tests in VS Code

-Adding the following configurations to `.vscode/launch.json` will allow you to run the Stencil test runner for the currently active file in your editor.
+Adding the following configurations to `.vscode/launch.json` will allow you to use the VS Code Debugger to run the Stencil test runner for the currently active file in your editor.
+Just make sure you're in the test file you want to run, then select the debug configuration respectively (depending on whether it's a spec or e2e test), and hit the play button.

 ```tsx
 {